-Step #5 Write up a small summary with you information and print it for the client
+Step #5 Write up a small summary with you information and hit submit to text it to your client.

 Because this is the first report for your client, your will probably spend a little bit more time on the notes section but you can follow the same format for all clients.
 The huge benefit is that your notes are personal to the client.
 Just highlight the areas that are most important to the client and explain how “we” need to work on it.
-Print a hard copy of this report the first time because giving your clients something physical that they can hold onto.
-If you don’t already have a printer I would highly recommend the HP Office Jet Mobile Printer mainly because it’s wireless, has bluetooth and has it’s own battery.
-So you can do the assessment on your tablet and print the document on your printer without an outlet or USB Cables.
-It’s pricey but it’s so worth it as you can take it anywhere you go.
+The great thing about the fitprocalclator, is that it will text your clients their results directly to their phone.
+It will also DELETE their records after 7 days so they HAVE to come back to you.

 Now you’re ready to start training your client.
 You can build a program around their goals and show them progress as they spend more time with you.
 Do the front end work and your clients will spend a long time with you.